Homemade Cherry Bread Recipe

 More Quick Bread Recipes with Fruit

 Ready to make more delicious easy bread recipes?
-Here are two more classic recipes with fruit you might like to try, too.
+Here are a few more classic recipes with fruit you might like to try, too.

 - Blueberry Bread is soft, moist, and delicious with a pat of warm butter.